beefan/tech-elevator-blog/_posts/2020-03-10-maven-managing-dependencies-new-project.md

 summary: Today we covered creating new Maven projects and managing dependencies.
 Illness kept me from an employer showcase and a review.
 ---

 Maven is a build tool, but also a dependency management tool.
-Brian showed us how we can outline our dependencies in the `pom.xml` file in order to have maven go out and fetch the necessary jars to run our project.
+Brian showed us how we can define our dependencies in the `pom.xml` file in order to have maven go out and fetch the necessary jars to run our project.

 To build a full stack web project like we've been working with the last week, we need to add the `javax-servlet-api`, `jstl`, and `spring-web-mvc`.
 We then need to define the dispatcher servlet and servlet mapping in the `web.xml`.
 Then define beans, datasource, base package, and the view resolver in the `spring-servlet.xml`.